cmgoffena13/etl-watcher/docs/guides/etl_example.rst

-ETL Example
+ETL Script Example
 ===============

-This section documents a complete ETL example in Python using Watcher and the Polygon API to extract stock market data.
+This section documents a complete ETL script example in Python using Watcher and the Polygon API to extract stock market data.

 .. note::